 The advantage of portals for your clients is probably easy to see.
 Online banking has taken off because of the convenience of being able to view account data and make real-time transfers between accounts at any time of day or night.
-Client portals for accounting and tax purposes are similar in benefit, allowing your clients to pull prior tax returns, business financials or other documents and information that you allow them to.
-Your firm always retains control over what information your clients can access, with the option in many cases to even limit different clients to different clients web-based bookkeeping systems and programs like Microsoft Office and Outlook that the clients access through their secure portal on your firm's website.
+Client portals for accounting and tax purposes are similar in benefit, allowing your clients to pull prior include the ability for clients to upload accounting data files to your office, and use payroll tools such as entering employee time or leave usage (if you provide payroll services).
+Among the most exciting new trend is the ability for a firm to even offer its clients web-based bookkeeping systems and programs like Microsoft Office and Outlook that the clients access through their secure portal on your firm's website.
 This can only strengthen the client relationship.